 (Pro 3) Low-Maintenance, Advanced Z-Phosphor Laser Models: Sony offers a wide range of laser projectors that offer up to 10,000-lumens brightness and 20,000-hour lamp life.
 Their high maximum brightness enables a higher contrast ratio and deeper blacks in dark scenes.
 In addition, a laser model typically runs cooler, requiring less active cooling than a lamp-based model.

 (Con 3) Limited Portable Projector Selection: Compared to other projector brands’ lineups, the Sony range is limited when it comes to portable and mini projectors, like the AAXA P300.
-Thus, if you’re looking for an outdoor projector or an inexpensive smart projector, you may find that other brands offer a wider selection, such as the one you’ll find in our Vamvo L4200 portable video projector review.
+Thus, if you’re looking for an outdoor projector, a budget home theater projector, or an inexpensive smart projector, you may find that other brands offer a wider selection, such as the one you’ll find in our Vamvo L4200 portable video projector review.

 (Con 4) Some Models Still Using Mercury Lamps: While Sony moves toward wider adoption of laser light sources, they still use a high-pressure mercury lamp in some models.
 This type outperforms LED when it comes to color saturation and is a longer-lasting lamp than a conventional incandescent bulb.
 However, a mercury vapor lamp won’t provide the same life as a blue laser diode and requires special handling when disposing of the bulb.

 Not many brands can compete with Sony projectors, including BenQ, Acer, and Viewsonic.
-Yet, newer Sony projectors offer leading image processing and optics, providing impressive brightness and true HDR performance when viewing HDR-compatible content.
+Yet, newer Sony projectors offer leading image processing and optics display technology, providing impressive brightness and true HDR performance when viewing HDR-compatible content.
 Newer models also offer easier options for connecting with your laptop, smart TV, external speakers, and other input-output devices.
-Compared to older digital projectors, newer Sony models also have higher refresh rates and reduced input lag, nearly eliminating motion blur and choppiness.
+Compared to older digital projectors, newer Sony models also have higher refresh rates and reduced input lag, nearly eliminating motion blur and choppiness for great frame rates if you are a gamer.

 Sony’s newest X1 chip for home projectors supports native 4k resolution, which is still relatively rare in the home theater projector market.
 In addition, Sony has added more affordable laser projectors that promise a long service life and cooler, quieter operation.